finite-element/finite-element-course/doc/source/L3_interpolation.rst

     Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=80896f93-3f64-421e-846e-ac8e00f12c99>`_

-.. dropdown:: A second video recording of this section is available here.
+.. dropdown:: A second video recording of the following material is available here.

     .. container:: vimeo